End Your Fear Of Being In A Relationship

 – What do I gain out of this anxiety of getting too attached?

 For example: “I don’t have to risk putting my heart on the line.”
 “I live my routine exactly as I want without having to consider someone else’s needs.”

 Always remember: you have a choice at each moment in life.
-You can choose to give in to your phobia of bonding conditioning, or you can choose to transcend that unhealthy patterns.
+You can choose to give in to your fears of bonding, or you can choose to transcend that unhealthy patterns.
 If you decided you’re ready to do it, you’ll reach heights of personal development you never knew before.

-Repeated, frequent exposure to these recordings can dramatically cleanse your system of your fears of deepening your connections.
+Repeated, frequent exposure to these recordings can dramatically cleanse your system of your fears of deepening your current or future relationship.

 Thanks to this new start, you’ll finally be able to open up your heart and make space for your romantic partner to step in.